AaronLasseigne/active_interaction/README.md

 detailed list of changes.
 For help upgrading to version 2, please read [the announcement post][].

-ActiveInteraction works with Ruby 2.0 through 2.6 and ActiveModel 4.0 through 6.0.
-If you want to use ActiveInteraction with an older version of Ruby or ActiveModel, use ActiveInteraction < 3.0.0.

 ## Basic usage

 To define an interaction, create a subclass of `ActiveInteraction::Base`.
 Then